123jimin/ckp/README.md

 CKP aims to provide versatile interface, without hurting performance.

-CKP is compatible with [impacker](https://github.com/123jimin/impacker), a library (currently WIP) for packing a code and its dependencies into one file.
+CKP is compatible with [impacker](https://github.com/123jimin/impacker), a tool for packing a code and its dependencies into one file.
 Therefore, CKP can be used for online judges which cannot accept more than one source file.

 ## To-Do List